 GENDER

-We recognise that there is a widely reported gender imbalance on the performers at Reading festival.
+We recognise that there is a widely reported gender imbalance on the performers at Rockstar Energy presents Reading Festival.
 Less widely reported is the same or greater imbalance in some of the producing roles but it is equally on our agenda.

 MENTAL HEALTH AND SAFEGUARDING